plusflora/WormTracker/ReadMe.md

 ## Worm Tracker

 ## Overview
-A quick and easy transit arrival checker with the ability to favorite stops and routes with a focus on mobile useage.
+A quick and easy transit arrival checker with the ability to favorite stops and routes with a focus on mobile useage. </br>
+Utilizing 511's Transit Data API.

 ## Wireframes
 Sign In Flow </br>